liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/03-reading-configurations-portlet.markdown

 **Note:** There's a shortcut method for obtaining a portlet instance configuration.
 The method described in this section takes a straightforward approach that does not use this shortcut.
-See the [Accessing the Portlet Instance Configuration Through the PortletDisplay](LINK) article to learn about the shorter method.
+See the [Accessing the Portlet Instance Configuration Through the PortletDisplay](/develop/tutorials/-/knowledge_base/7-1/reading-configuration-values-from-a-configuration-provider#accessing-the-portlet-instance-configuration-through-the-portletdisplay) article to learn about the shorter method.

 $$$